helldotrs/helldotrs/README.md

 - 🌱 I'm currently learning Rust.
 - 💻 Comfortable working with Python and PHP.
-- 💻 Somewhat comfortable working with pygame, Linux, JS, HTML, CSS, MySQL.
+- 💻 Somewhat comfortable working with pygame, Linux, JS, HTML, CSS, MySQL, Java.
-- 💻 Know the basics of Java and C#.
-- 💻 Dabbled a bit in Bootstrap, React.js, C++, LSL, Flash AS.
+- 💻 Dabbled a bit in Bootstrap, React.js, C++, C#, LSL, Flash AS.
 - 🌱 Aiming to learn Rust in 2022.
 - 💞️ I'm looking to collaborate on smaller PyGame and Python projects.